Albertmutai/system-_inventory/README.md

 class Inventory:

     # The Class Constructor
-    # This one is very basic, it just declares how many items you can fit
+    # This one is very basic, it just declares how many items you can add
     # in your inventory and creates an Empty list to keep them!
     def __init__(self, capacity):
         self.capacity = capacity